Gourang14/CodeAlpha_Credit_Scoring_Model/README.md

 Predicting credit scores is crucial for financial institutions to assess the creditworthiness of individuals.
 This project applies machine learning techniques to classify credit scores based on a variety of demographic, financial, and behavioral features.
 The goal is to build a model that can accurately predict a customer's credit score, helping institutions make informed decisions regarding loans and other financial services.

 # Dataset
-The dataset used for this project is publicly available on Kaggle: Credit Score Classification Dataset.
+The dataset used for this project is publicly available on Kaggle: "(https://www.kaggle.com/datasets/parisrohan/credit-score-classification)"

 The key features of the dataset include: